Future Lenovo smartphones might be more natural looking – and refreshed all the more routinely, the organization guarantees in a statement.

 Lenovo’s in-house smartphone programming is going implement the method of the dodo.
 On Friday, the organization affirmed that it’s ending the development of the Vibe Pure UI, a custom experience that transported on Lenovo smartphones running Google’s Android OS, for example, the Lenovo K6 Power the organization sold in India.
 Rather, it’ll receive something nearer to the stock adaptation.

-The inspiration driving Vibe Pure UI was to decrease bloatware, the undesirable applications that bearers, producers, and programming designers preloaded on to smart phones these days.
-In any case, it wasn’t completely effective, as indicated by Sharma. “[In] China […] Android isn’t a very popular choice when you compare it to custom skins, [but] this is something for which Lenovo pushed really hard,” Sharma stated.
-“For the Indian market, the preference was with the stock Android experience.”
+The inspiration driving Vibe Pure UI was to decrease bloatware, the undesirable applications that bearers, producers, and programming designers preloaded on to smartphones these days.
+In any case, it wasn’t completely effective, as indicated by Sharma.

-As an added benefit, stock Lenovo phones will get updated “more efficiently” to new versions of Android, Sharma said.
+As an added benefit, stock Lenovo phones will get updated more efficiently to new versions of Android, Sharma said.
 The Lenovo K8 Note will be the main smartphone to deliver with Android 7.1.1 Nougat.
 What’s more, Lenovo’s “K series” will receive an update to Android O — the most current form – in the not so distant future, with courses of events changing somewhat on chip maker support, inward advancement, and testing prerequisites.
-“It […] makes it easier to support for an extended period of time,” he announced.